What Is Flat Head Syndrome?

 Flat head syndrome can even start before birth if there's pressure on the baby's skull from the mother's pelvis or a twin.
 In fact, many babies from multiple births are born with heads that have some flat spots.

-Flat head syndrome is caused by tight neck muscles that make it hard for babies to turn their heads.
+Flat head syndrome is often caused by tight neck muscles that make it hard for babies to turn their heads.
 This neck condition is called torticollis.
 Because it's hard to turn their head, babies tend to keep their heads in the same position when lying down.
 This can cause flattening.
 Then, once the head has a flat spot, the torticollis (tor-ti-KOLL-iss) can get worse.

 It takes a lot of energy for babies to turn their heads.
 So those with severe flattening on one side tend to stay on that side, and their necks become stiff from lack of use.